Friday, March 7, 2014, 6pm

 Guardian Angel Award and Family Spotlight

-Presentation of our 2013 Guardian Angel and a spotlight of a family whose lives have been changed by the services of our Newborn Intensive Care and Pediatric teams..
+Presentation of our 2014 Guardian Angel and a video spotlight of the wonderful services provided by our Newborn Intensive Care team.

 Chocolate Extravaganza Legacy